Memphis Domestic Violence Attorney

 Not when there was a conviction.
 Check your final disposition on the warrant or judgment and speak to a lawyer about what legal weapons you might possess.

 What is the difference between simple assault and domestic assault?

-Simple assault is when you apply force between someone without their consent.
+Simple assault is when you apply force to someone without their consent.
 This can be direct or indirect force.
-Alternatively, simple assault can be when you imply, or threaten, that you’ll apply force to someone, making them believe that you’ll actually harm them.
+Alternatively, simple assault can be when you imply or threaten that you’ll apply force to someone, making them believe that you’ll actually harm them.
 Simple assault is a Class A misdemeanor in Tennessee, which is punishable up to 11 months and 29 days in jail and a $2,500 fine.